-Marshal Auguste-Frédéric-Louis Viesse de MarmontFriend to Napoleon who later betrayed him in 1814
+Marshal Auguste Frédéric Louis Viesse de MarmontFriend to Napoleon who became a Marshal of the Empire and who later betrayed Napoleon in 1814

 Born: July 20, 1774